shabaz123/easy_pico_adapter/README.md

 The communication can be controlled in two ways:

 (1) Interactively, from a serial console/terminal.
-This is the user mode.
+This is the interactive (also known as user) mode.

 (2) Programmatically, via a programming language on the PC, such as Python.
 This is the machine-to-machine (M2M) mode.